Mike-Veilleux/Unity-Elevator-System/README.md

 ## Install
 This is a small, but complete Unity scene.
 Clone this repo and start it as a normal Unity project.
 All caches have been removed to make it lighter.

+## Unity version
+That project was created on version 2021.3.0f1 but can be upgraded upward.
+If you need it for a previous version, you can salvage the scripts easily.